Saudi Arabia

 Weaknesses

-• Dependence on foreign workers
+• Dependence on foreign labour

 Trade exchanges